afrancoto/WebMenu/README.md

 	      2) Open Rhythmbox: Edit -> Plugins
    	      3) Scroll to WebMenu and check Enabled

 USE: A new menu called "Web" will show up on Rhythmbox Menu Bar.
-You can also use those keyboard shortcuts: (Alt + Y) to search the song on Youtube, (Alt + W) to search the album on Wikipedia.
+You can also use the keyboard shortcuts.

 BUGS AND SUGGESTIONS: Find a bug?
 Have a suggestion?
 Throw an issue via Git or write me an e-mail!